springbox/Springboard/README.md

 ## Dependencies
 [Grunt](http://gruntjs.com/) is the preferred method to utilize Springboard's awesome features.
 Grunt requires you to have Node.js and Grunt's command line interface installed globally.
 Our particular setup requires Ruby, Sass, and Compass >=0.12.2 installed.

+If you prefer Codekit or another option for compiling SCSS, you can certainly use it for most of Springboard's features!
+Grunt, however, is the best option we've been able to find for cross-platform teams.

 ### Node.JS
 Navigate to the [Node.js download page](http://nodejs.org/download/) and install Node.
 It's straight forward if you use the installers provided for OS X and Windows.
 If you're on Linux, see [Node's wiki on Github](https://github.com/joyent/node/wiki/Installation) for more detailed instructions.